Five WNBA Betting Trends You Need to Know

 - New York Liberty

 They’re looking like a pretty good bet to win their first WNBA title in franchise history this year, and as the next trend will tell you, their chances get even better if they finish at the top of the standings this year.
+And the timing couldn’t be better for sports bettors in the state with the legalization of Connecticut sports betting sites coming in the very near future.

 3) Seven of the Last Ten Champs Finished with the Best Record